MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/eu-tax-identification-number.md

 ### <a name="format"></a>Formato

-Nove cifre senza spazi e i delimitatori
+Nove cifre senza spazi e delimitatori

 ### <a name="pattern"></a>Modello